-1. Include on LEA websites key student privacy documents and information about FERPA and PPRA, in addition to including them on individual school, board of education, or other websites.
+1. Ensure your LEA website includes key student privacy documents and information about the Family Educational Rights and Privacy Act (FERPA) and the Protection of Pupil Rights Amendment (PPRA), as opposed to on individual school, board of education, or other websites.